 - If you have trouble passing your urine due to enlarged prostate or other blockage.

 - If you are breast-feeding.
-It is not known whether this drug passes into breast milk.
+This drug can interfere with milk production.
+Also, it is not known whether this drug passes into breast milk.
 If it does, it could harm the baby.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.